John Corston Healing and Training Lodge

 Gatherings: Mass, celebrations, remembrance ceremonies, sweat lodges, and Elder gatherings.

-Teaching Events: Indigenous Leadership Training, Kendaaswin Cultural Programs, Traditional lessons, School trips.
+Teaching Events: Indigenous Leadership Training, Kendaaswin Cultural Programs, Traditional Teachings, School trips.

 Medicine Garden: In 2018, we plan on building a traditional medicine garden to grow our sacred plants.